Healthy Ingredients to Substitute

 Eating healthy doesn’t have to mean eating boring.
 You can stick to a healthy diet and still eat many of your favorite foods.
-The key is to substitute the ingredients that add extra fat, calories and cholesterol to your favorites.
+The key is to use healthy ingredients to substitute for foods that add extra fat, calories and cholesterol to your favorites.
 Use these substitutions to create healthy versions of your favorites.

 The more expensive the beef, the fattier it is.
 Ribeye, NY strip and porterhouse get their tenderness and flavor from the extra fat in those cuts.
 Sirloin, flank and skirt steak have less fat, cost less and taste delicious with slower cooking times.
 Marinate these cuts of beef or add small pieces to stir frys for healthy beef in your meal.